 "active\srcs": The value is a JSON Object containing key-value pairs of contact weightings for preset cuffs.
-Each value (List[List[Double]]) is the contact weighting to use to make extracellular potentials inputs to NEURON simulations.
+Each value (List[List[Double]]) is the contact weighting used to make extracellular potentials inputs to NEURON simulations.
+The order of weights matches the order of parts containing point current sources.
 The values should not exceed +/-1 in magnitude, otherwise an error is thrown.
 For monopolar cuff electrodes, the value should be either +1 or -1.
 For cuff electrodes with more than one contact (2+), the sum of weightings should be +1, -1, or 0.
 If the preset cuff is not a key in active\srcs, the list of contact weightings for the "default" key is used.
 Required.
 The potentials/ for a single fiber are calculated in the following way for the default weighting:

+'''

 "default": [[1, -1]] // [[weight1 (for src 1 on), weight2 (for src 2 on)]]

-$$V_e = (amplitude)^ potentials$$
+V_e = (amplitude)^ potentials

+'''